VISIT OUR ART STORE ▶

 Final Refinements

-After the petals are painted, step back and assess the overall painting.
-Add any final touches to enhance the transparency and depth of the flower.
+After the petals are painted, the artist steps back and assesses the overall painting.
+The artist adds any final touches to enhance the transparency and depth of the flower.

-Use the wet-on-dry technique to refine the details, especially in areas where you want sharper contrast.
-Once everything is dry, your magnolia flower will be complete!
+The wet-on-dry technique is used to refine the details, especially in areas where sharper contrast is desired.
+Once everything is dry, the magnolia flower will be complete!

 Add final touches to the leaves and petals